Key cases include:

 - Successfully defending (at first instance, appeal and in subsequent proceedings) a high net worth individual in a $2bn contractual dispute in relation to activities in diamond mining in Angola

 - Successfully representing (at first instance and on appeal) a company in its claim again former directors for fraud and breach of fiduciary duty (GHLM v Maroo and Ors)

 - Acting on a breach of warranty claim regarding the design and implementation of the billing system of a major utility company (GB Gas Holdings Limited v Accenture (UK) Limited and Others)

 Elaina acts for companies, financial institutions, states and state-entities and high net worth individuals on a wide range of high-value commercial disputes.
 Her main practice areas include contentious insolvency and asset recovery, commercial aviation disputes, banking and securities litigation and commercial disputes relating to sanctions.

 Elaina studied Philosophy and Theology at Oxford University (first class honours).
 She trained and qualified at Linklaters LLP in before joining Stewarts in August 2011.

 - LSLA Committee member (London Solicitors Litigation Association) and former member of the JLSLA Committee

 - Co-President of Insolvency Law Commission (Common Law) at AIJA (International Association of Young Lawyers)

 Elaina has written articles for The Times, City AM, the Commercial Litigation Journal and the Solicitors Journal on a broad range of subjects including:

-She has been quoted in a number of articles in the national press, including in the FT and The Lawyer, in relation to the landmark decision on privilege in ENRC v SFO.
+She is regularly quoted in the national press, including in the FT and The Times, in relation to topical legal issues.